top of page

 Kunwari: Image

-The 30-page comic of Kunwari acts as an introduction to a world that can easily be expanded upon, but focusing on a story that hopes to entertain and ultimately impart social consciousness and respect for the environment.
-Taking inspiration from comics and animations such as Avatar: the Last Airbender and Steven Universe, Kunwari takes on the postmodern world of globalization and technology, while addressing the pressing need for compassion, more engaged human interaction, and environmental awareness.
+The 30-page comic of Kunwari acts as an introduction to a world that can easily be expanded upon, but focusing on a story that hopes to entertain and ultimately impart social and environmental consciousness.
+Taking inspiration from works such as Avatar: the Last Airbender and Steven Universe, Kunwari takes on the postmodern world of globalization and technology, while addressing the pressing need for compassion, more engaged human interaction, and environmental awareness.

 Kunwari is a dystopia that appears to live happily in a technologically advanced world, set in a giant moving city that thrives off of the power of its followers and their blind idolization.
-Upon closer inspection, readers discover that the city abuses its influential power to plow through foreign lands, forsaking anyone in their path, displacing native peoples from their homes, and exploiting foreign goods and resources, under the guise of tourism.
+Upon closer inspection, readers discover that the city abuses its influential power to plow through foreign lands, forsaking anyone in their path, displacing native peoples from their homes, and exploiting resources.
 Due to the influential power of screens, the city-dwellers live in blissful ignorance to the harm they cause to the world.

 11_edited.jpg